 Learn why it is important to be able to read and draw circuit diagrams.

-In this lesson you learn the symbols for wires and wire connections.
+In this lesson you learn the symbols for wires and conductors and and their connections.

 What is ground/earth and how is it represented in circuit diagrams?